TayYates/AdventOfCode/2022/README.md

 - The Go solution was easy after I figured out how to use a map to simulate Python sets.
 Having to make my own function to emulate this was easy enough, but I wish I could get the 'unique' package to work instead
 - Rust was surprisingly inefficient in this task.
 I think it has something to do with having to rebuild new HashSets for every iteration; either that or the nested for loops because I couldn't index the string.
 Still faster than Python though
 ***
+Day 7: directory walk simulator, storing cumulative values
+- Vanilla Python to the rescue.
+No packages needed, just 1 list, 1 dict, and a few for loops
+- Golang made this easy enough.
+I still had access to a lot of similar tools that i'm used to, albeit with some extra verbosity to account for the static typing
+- Rust did not feel great to use for this problem.
+I still find it frustrating when the functions that intuitively should work, for some reason do not work for my particular data types.
+Trying to manipulate vectors in Rust feels like an invocation of Murphy's Law

+- I decided to skip Rust on this one out of frustration, but hopefully I'll come back after I've learned more about the language
+***
+Day 8: